• The Packaging and Packaging Waste Regulation

 Harmonized extended producer responsibility schemes

 • Producers will be required to pay Extended Producer Responsibility (EPR) fees to cover the cost of managing their waste.
-These fees are adjusted to incentivize more recyclable packaging and penalize less environmentally friendly alternatives.
+These fees will be modulated based on the recyclability grade (A, B or C) of each packaging unit.

 • Labeling choices can have a significant impact on the fees you must pay under EPR schemes.
-For example, labels that are made with less material or that enable recycling can significantly reduce your tax bill.
+For example, labels that are made with less material or that enable recycling can significantly reduce your packaging tax.

 PPWR